IEEE Symposium on Security and Privacy: Structure

 IEEE Symposium on Security and Privacy considers papers from a wide range of topics related to computer security and privacy.
 Every year, a list of topics of interest is published by the program chairs of the conference which changes based on the trends in the field.
 In past meetings, IEEE Symposium on Security and Privacy have considered papers from topics like web security, online abuse, blockchain security, hardware security, malware analysis and artificial intelligence.
 The conference follows a single-track model for its proceedings, meaning only one session takes place at any given time.
 This approach deviates from the multi-track format commonly used in other security and privacy conferences, where multiple sessions on different topics run concurrently.
 Papers submitted for consideration to the conference reviewed using a double-blind process to ensure fairness.
 However, this model constrains the conference in the number of papers it can accept, resulting in a low acceptance rate often in the single digits, unlike conferences which may have rates in the range of 15 to 20 percent.
 In 2023, IEEE Symposium on Security and Privacy introduced a Research Ethics Committee that would screen papers submitted to the conference and flag instances of potential ethical violations in the submitted papers.

-In 2022, a study conducted by Ananta Soneji et al. showed that review processes of top security conferences, including the IEEE Symposium on Security and Privacy were exploitable.
+In 2022, a study conducted by Soneji et al. showed that review processes of top security conferences, including the IEEE Symposium on Security and Privacy were exploitable.
 The researchers interviewed 21 reviewers about the criteria they used to judge papers during the review process.
-Among these reviewers, 19 identified novelty—whether the paper advanced the research problem or the state of the art—as their primary criterion.
-Nine reviewers also emphasized the importance of technical soundness in the implementation, while seven mentioned the need for a self-contained and complete evaluation, ensuring all identified areas were thoroughly explored.
+Among these reviewers, 19 identified novelty whether the paper advanced the research problem or the state of the art as their primary criterion.
+Nine reviewers also the importance of technical soundness in the implementation, while seven mentioned the need for a self-contained and complete evaluation such that all identified areas were thoroughly explored.
 Additionally, six reviewers highlighted the importance of clear and effective writing in their assessments.
 Based on these interviews, the researchers identified a lack of objective criteria for paper evaluation and noted a degree of randomness among reviews provided by conference reviewers as the major weaknesses of the peer review process used by the conferences.
 To remediate this, the researchers recommended mentoring new reviewers with a focus on enhancing review quality rather than other productivity metrics.
 They acknowledged an initiative by IEEE S&P allowing PhD students and postdoctoral researchers to shadow reviewers on the program committee but also pointed out findings from a 2017 report suggesting that these students tended to be more critical in their assessments compared to experienced reviewers since they were not graded on review quality.